 West Portfolio CEOs on Playing Offense and Defense

 Visionary and bold founders build for the future.
 The potential to shift the collective experience with a vision for a fairer, better, or faster future is what we love most about this industry.
 To achieve this vision, companies require leaders who can simultaneously play defense and offense, and COVID-19 has increased that necessity tenfold.
 In the past six months, leaders have been asked to manage cash and cut expenses while looking for new market opportunities in a world that is still spinning.
-In sports, most players excel at one or the other; early stage and growth company CEOs must play both, at once.
+In sports, most players excel at one or the other; early stage and startup CEOs must play both, at once.

 With travel restricted for the foreseeable future, West recently converted our planned day-long June LP Summit into monthly zoom panels, offering our LPs a chance to hear directly from our portfolio companies on a specific topic.
-For our first session, we gathered portfolio company leaders TJ Farnsworth, CEO of Inception/Prelude Fertility, Jean Brownhill, CEO and co-founder of Sweeten, Denis Mars, CEO and co-founder of Proxy, and Lily Kanter, CEO and Founder of Boon Supply, to discuss how each are leading through unexpected challenges and embracing the changing landscape.
+For our first session, we gathered portfolio startup CEOs TJ Farnsworth, CEO of Inception/Prelude Fertility, Jean Brownhill, CEO and co-founder of Sweeten, Denis Mars, CEO and co-founder of Proxy, and Lily Kanter, CEO and Founder of Boon Supply, to discuss how each are leading through unexpected challenges and embracing the changing landscape.
 Below are some of the key insights that these leaders shared about executing a robust response to the unexpected opportunities and challenges this year.

 Trust Your Vision And Stick To It